Outrageous Predictions

 However, let’s say there are some political events in America that make you wonder if there may be some volatility in the short or medium term.
 This volatility could essentially cause the value of USD/EUR to drop, so, instead of closing your long position, you open a short position.
 This means you’re simultaneously buying and selling the same currency pair.

-However, that doesn’t make this a risk-free strategy because by eliminating the chance you’ll lose money, you’re also eliminating your chance of making a profit.
+However, that doesn’t make this a risk-free strategy because gains and losses may broadly offset each other, while costs and execution differences can still leave you with a loss.
 This is because the money you make from one position is cancelled out by the money you lose from the opposing position.
 Therefore, it’s not a risk-free strategy.

 Forex traders who want to maintain a long position but protect themselves against short-term volatility will only use a perfect hedge for a certain period.
 Once the market appears to be moving into a favourable position, traders will close their short positions.

 An imperfect hedge in forex trading is where you use put options contracts to offset an existing position.
-This may not always be possible via your trading platform, but forex options are available at Saxo Bank.
+This may not always be possible via your trading platform, but forex options are available at many banks.

 Forex options are derivatives based on underlying currency pairs.
-There are two main types of forex options: vanilla and SPOT (single payment option trading).
+Forex options can take different forms (for example, ‘vanilla’ options and other structured option types offered by some providers).
+Availability and terminology vary by platform.
 These are options that give investors the right to buy (a call option) or sell (put option) a particular currency at a pre-set price at an execution date, as defined by the contract.

 An important caveat with options contracts is that they give investors the right to buy or sell, but there is no obligation to exercise that right.
 You have the “option” to fulfil the contract or not.
 So, by taking out a vanilla option, an investor can say how much of a particular currency pair they want to buy/sell, the price they want to pay and on the date they want to fulfil their order.

 This order is placed via your account.
-The buy/seller then comes back with a quote premium.
-Assuming the investor accepts, the options contract is started.
+The premium is quoted by the market/provider and, if accepted, the option position is opened.
+Pricing and execution depend on the platform and market conditions.
 They hold a buy/sell position on a currency pair without actually owning the underlying asset.

-So, let’s say you hold a long position on JPY/USD.
-This means you own the underlying asset and you’re holding it because you believe its value will increase.
-You want to protect against a certain amount of loss in the short-term by using forex options.
-You, therefore, take out a put option on JPY/USD.
-If the value of JPY/USD falls, you’ll make money on your put option.
+So, let’s say you hold a long position on a currency pair.
+Depending on the product and account type, you are exposed to the exchange rate without owning the underlying currencies You want to protect against a certain amount of loss in the short-term by using forex options.
+You, therefore, take out a put option on the currency pair.
+If the value of falls, you’ll make money on your put option.
 If it increases, you’ll lose money on the put option but make a profit on your long position.

 We know this is complicated, so here’s a summary of imperfect hedging using forex options: